Hidden for 50 Years, Colorado Capitol's Beauty Is Revealed Again

 By all accounts, the difference in both rooms is night and day.
 And with the legislative chambers completed, architects have moved on to committee rooms to return original color schemes and stencils wherever they’re found.

-In Denver, the halls of government now live up to architect Elijah E. Meyer’s august neoclassical exterior.
+In Denver, the halls of government now live up to architect Elijah E. Myers’s august neoclassical exterior.

 “What it looks like today really speaks to the wonderful history of this state,” Anderson says.
 “It started out as this puffy chested capitol; ‘We’re proud, we’re a new state, and we’re going to do this well.’
 And they did.
 Today it feels like a space you can be proud about.”